 Diagnosing Lymphoma in Dogs

 To diagnose lymphoma, the initial step is often a complete physical exam and a fine needle biopsy of the enlarged lymph node(s) submitted to a veterinary laboratory for analysis.

 In addition, a complete blood count, chemistry profile, and urinalysis should be performed to identify abnormalities.
 Radiography of the chest and abdomen, plus abdominal ultrasound and/or a bone marrow biopsy may also be recommended to help determine the stage of the disease.
 Lymphoma stages are based on what organs are affected and how many are involved, as well as sub-stages based on how the pet feels and how they are affected systemically.

-The purpose of the staging tests is to determine how far the lymphoma has spread throughout your dog’s body.
-In general, the more places the lymphoma has spread to, the poorer the dog’s prognosis.
-However, dogs with very advanced lymphoma can still be treated and experience cancer remission or a meaningful improvement in their quality of life.
+The purpose of the staging tests is to determine how far the lymphoma has spread throughout a dog’s body.
 Staging tests also help your veterinarian assess whether your dog has any other conditions that may affect treatment decisions or overall prognosis.